onyijne/yii2-file-manager/README.md

 PLEASE NOTE
 ------------
 This extension is no longer maintained.
-THe two components which make up this extension has been split to two different extensions for ease of maintenance and future development.
+The two components which make up this extension has been split into two different extensions for ease of maintenance and future development.

-elFinder is now at [elFinder](https://github.com/tecsin/yii2-elfinder) tinyMCE is now at [tinyMCE](https://github.com/tecsin/yii2-tinymce)
+elFinder is now at [elFinder](https://github.com/tecsin/yii2-elfinder) while tinyMCE is now at [tinyMCE](https://github.com/tecsin/yii2-tinymce)

 Please use the above extensions for new installs.